3800, Handling Changes in an Operation, Type of Permit, Location, and Ownership

 Evaluating a Request to Add Treatment Services for Children with Emotional Disorders (GROs Only)

-If a general residential operation has requested to add treatment services for children with emotional disorders to the permit, the CCR inspector reviews and approves the plan detailed in Form 2960, Application for a License to Operate a Residential Child Care Facility, Attachment C, General Residential Operations – Additional Operational Plan, and operational policies before the operation may schedule a public hearing.
-The inspector may also conduct an inspection to determine if the requested changes are appropriate.
+- reviews and approves the plan detailed in Form 2960, Application for a License to Operate a Residential Child Care Facility, Attachment C, General Residential Operations – Additional Operational Plan, General Residential Operations – Additional Operational Plan;

 Evaluating Other Requests